 How to store vegan red velvet cake

-If you'd like to make this cake in advance, store the cake layers separately from the frosting.
-The cakes are best stored covered in plastic wrap or an airtight container.
+If you'd like to make this cake ahead of time, store the cake layers separately from the frosting.
+The cakes are best stored covered in plastic wrap or an airtight container at room temperature for 1 day or in the freezer for up to 2 weeks.

-If you live in a warm climate, it's best to store leftover cake in an airtight container in the fridge.
+If you live in a warm climate, store leftover cake in an airtight container in the fridge.
 Cream cheese frosting tends to soften when it's warm!
 1-2 hours before serving, let the cake come to room temperature and it'll be perfect for serving.

 If you live in a cooler climate, store the cake at room temperature for up to 1 day.